movementlabsxyz/MIP/MIP/mip-0/README.md

 We provide a [template](../../md-template.md) for MDs, which should be used for specifying complex changes to Movement technologies.

-**Lifecycle**: An MIP starts as a draft, after which it undergoes discussions and revisions.
+**Lifecycle**: An MD starts as a draft, after which it undergoes discussions and revisions.
 Once agreed upon, it moves to a 'published' status.
-An MIP can also be deprecated if it becomes obsolete.
+An MD can also be deprecated if it becomes obsolete.
 The available statuses are listed in the [root README](../../README.md).

 **Storage**: MDs should be stored in the [MDs directory](../../MD/).
-For each MIP a separate directory should be created, containing the MD in markdown format, and any additional files required for the MD.
+For each MD a separate directory should be created, containing the MD in markdown format, and any additional files required for the MD.

 **Structure**: Each MD must adhere to [this template](../../md-template.md), which requires details like title, description, author, status, and more.
 An MD also includes sections like Overview, Desiderata and Changelog.

-**Changelog**: Post-publication changes, if any, to the MDs should be documented in this section.
-This ensures transparency and provides readers with accurate and up-to-date information.

 ### MIP